aikidomusubi/aikidomusubi.com/en/photos.md

 ---
 layout: photo
 title: Photos
-desc: A selection of photos.
+description: A selection of photos.
 If you want to see more photos, visit our Facebook page.
 Unless otherwise noted, all photos by Aikido Musubi.
 permalink: /en/photos/
 lang: en
 i18n-ref: photos-QDOJ1pyG